-- Maida (All purpose flour) – 2 ½ cups
+- 2 1/2 cups Maida (All purpose flour)

-- Baking powder

-- 1 teaspoon
+- 1 teaspoon Baking powder

-- Baking soda – 1 teaspoon
+- 1/2 teaspoon Baking soda

-- Ground cinnamon – 1 teaspoon (optional)
+- 1 teaspoon Ground cinnamon

-- Crushed pineapple – 1 cup
+- 1 cup Brown sugar

 Cream cheese frosting (optional)

-- Vanilla essence – 1 teaspoon
+- 1 teaspoon Vanilla essence

 - Preheat the oven to 350 degrees F (180 degrees C).
 Line two 9-inch cake pans with parchment paper or grease with butter and dust with maida until well coated.

-- Grate carrots finely and keep aside.
+- Grate carrots finely using the small holes of the grater and keep aside.

 - Divide the batter evenly between the cake pans and spread using a spatula.
 Bake for 25-30 minutes or until a toothpick inserted in comes out clean.
 Cool the cakes completely before icing them.

-Frosting: in a mixing bowl, whisk together cream cheese, milk, powdered sugar and vanilla essence until smooth and creamy.
+Frosting: in a mixing bowl, beat together the cream cheese and the butter, until light and creamy.
+Add in the vanilla essence and slowly incorporate the powdered sugar.
+Adjust the sweetness according to your preferenceuntil smooth and creamy.
 Assemble the cake by spreading a thick layer of the frosting on one cake and placing the other on top.
 Spread the rest of the frosting over the top and sides.
 Garnish with chopped fruits and walnuts.
 The cake holds good for more than a week in the fridge.
-(If it lasts that long!) | Must be refrigerated
+(If it lasts that long! 😉 ) Must be refrigerated